-REQUIRED SUPPORTING BACK-UP DOCUMENTATION AND FOLLOW-UP DOCUMENTATION

-(Please note: The line ttems below are a sample and may not be applicable to your BOE approved Budget)

-PROJECT INVOICE LINE ITEM SUPPORTING BACK-UP DOCUMENTATION FOLLOW-UP DOCUMENTATION ADMINISTRATIVE (To be submitted with Monthly Invotoes) (To provide during Onetic Monitoring) PERSONNEL (Staff Salories) □ Timesheets □ Payroll Register' Summary □ Allocation of Hours (staff charging < 100%) (Required Verification: staff person's name, partial social security number, hourly gay, hours worked, deductions, gross and net gay.)
+REQUIRED SUPPORTING BACK-UP DOCUMENTATION AND FOLLOW-UP DOCUMENTATION (Please note: The line items below are a sample and may not be applicable to your BOE approved Budget) PROJECT INVOICE LINE ITEM SUPPORTING BACK-UP DOCUMENTATION FOLLOW-UP DOCUMENTATION ADMINISTRATIVE (To be submitted with Monthly Invotees) (To provide during Onette Monttoring) PERSONNEL (Staff Salaries) Timesheets Payroll Register' Summary Allocation of Hours (staff charging &lt; 160%) (Required Verification: staff person's name, partial social security number, kourly gay, hours worked, deductions, gross and net gay.)
 Copies of the cancelled checks returned from the bank as proof staff was paid.
-FRINGE BENEFITS Same as showe CONTRACTUAL Same as above TRAVEL/ TRANSPORTATION (STAFF GNET) Milange Parking/ Tolls Yuel/ Gas Mileage Reports/ Parking, Gos, and Toll Receipts (Subcontractor will only be reimbursed at negatiated rates stigulated in the contract.)
+FRINGE BENEFITS Same as above CONTRACTUAL Same as above TRAVEL/ TRANSPORTATION (STAFF GWLT) Milenge Parking/Tolls Treel/Gas Mileage Reports/ Parking, Gos, and Toll Receipts (Subcontractor will only be reimbursed at negatiated rates stipulated in the contract.)
 Cancelled checks issued by the Subcontractor to the employee.
-SUPPLIES (Office Bems) Vendor invoice and receipt of payment made. /Order forms are not acceptable) Cancelled checks or credit statement as proof Vendor was paid.
-EQUIPMENT FACILITIES (Rent and Utilities) A copy of the lease and copies of each check maded to the landlord.
+SUPPLIES (Office Items) Vendor invoice and receipt of payment made. /Order forms are not acceptable) Cancelled checks or credit statement as proof Vendor was paid.
+EQUIPMENT ٥ FACILITIES (Rent and Utilities) A copy of the lease and copies of each check mailed to the landlord.
 Copies of utility bills for the period invoiced.
 Copies of the credit statement or cancelled checks returned from the bank.
 Insurance Payments Copies of the checks reflecting the premiums are current and are being paid.
-(Interesce payments must be current!)
+(Inturence gayments must be current!)
 Copy of actual insurance policies with MOED included (i.e., 3D, automobile, Employee Dishonesty, etc.).
-Meetings/ Workshops Food/ Beverage Copy of Meeting Agenda (to include purpose).
-Sign In Sheet of Attendees Vendor receipt of payment (caterer, bakery, etc.) Cancelled cheeks or credit statement as proof Vendor was paid.
+Meetings/ Workshops Yood/ Beverage Copy of Meeting Agenda (to include purpose).
+Sign In Sheet of Attendees Vendor receipt of payment (caterer, bakery, etc.) Cancelled checks or credit statement as proof Vendor was paid.

-PARTICIPANT COSTS (To be submitted with Monthly Invotoes) (To provide during Onsite Monitoring) STIPENDS/ WAGES Payroll Registers Attendance sheets during the pay period Signed and dated time cards Copies of the cancelled checks returned from the bank and if applicable W-2 Forms for the independent Payroll Company managing client payroll Work permits should be presented (if applicable) upon request for students INCENTIVES Bus Passes Bus Tokens Gift Cards Bus Pass/Token/Voucher Logs indicating the customer's name, ss#, serial number or other identifier on the bus pass/voucher as proof of distribution and receipt.
-Receipt of Giff Card purchase and log indicating the customer's name and date as proof of distribution and receipt (SUBCONTRACTORS are reimbursed for what has been disbursed; not what to purchased!) ☐ Copies of the cancelled cheeks and adjusted (if appropriate) invoices from the Muss Transit Administration or retail store providing tokens/ vouchers.
-SUPPLIES Higibility Costs Books/Tools Tests/Certifications Uniforms □ Vendor receipt of payment for drug screenings, background checks, LD.'s, GED' Certification prep materials, tests or application fees, tools, uniforms, and supplies as negotiated in your contract. □ Participant attendance logs/ vendor rosters Cancelled checks or credit statement as proof Vendor was paid.
-3rd PARTY SIERVICE CONTRACTS Training/ Workshops Case Management Vendor invoices/ receipts of payment with description of services sendered (to include hourly rates, time reports, and participant attendance logs).
+PARTICIPANT COSTS (To be submitted with Monthly Invotces) (To provide during Onsite Monitoring) STIPENDS/ WAGES Payroll Registers Attendance sheets during the pay period Signed and dated time cards Copies of the cancelled checks returned from the bank and if applicable W-2 Forms for the independent Payroll Company managing client payroll Work permits should be presented (if applicable) upon request for students INCENTIVES Bus Passes' Bus Tokens Gift Cards Bus Pass/Token/Voocher Logs indicating the customer's name, ss#, serial number or other identifier on the bus pass/voucher as proof of distribution and receipt.
+Receipt of Giff Card purchase and log indicating the customer's name and date as proof of distribution and receipt (SUBCONTRACTORS are retrobursed for what has been disbursed, not what is purchased!)
+Copies of the cancelled checks and adjusted (if appropriate) invoices from the Mass Transit Administration or retail store providing tokens/ wouchers.
+SUPPLIES Higibility Costs Books/ Toola Tests/Certifications Uniforms Vendor receipt of payment for daug screenings, background checks, LD.'s, GED' Certification prep materials, tests or application fies, tools, uniforms, and supplies as negotiated in your contract.
+Participant attendance logs' vendor rosters Cancelled checks or credit statement as proof Vendor was paid.
+3rd PARTY SERVICE CONTRACTS Training/Workshops Case Management Vendor invoices/ receipts of payment with description of services rendered (to include hourly rates, time reports, and participant attendance logs).
 Cancelled checks or credit statement as proof 3rd Party Vendor was paid.
 3rd Party Contract (signed/dated) Sample of monitoring/fiscal oversight